loopier/clip/docs/OscInterface.md

 ### Background clip

 Set clip as the backround image.
 It will be drawn below all other clips.
+There can be only one backround clip.

 ```
 /loopier/clip/clip/background <clipname:STRING>